55 Years Ago: Jimi Hendrix’s Nude ‘Electric Ladyland’ Art Banned

 "Folks in Britain are kicking against the cover.
-Man, I don’t blame them.
-I wouldn’t have put this picture on the sleeve myself, but it wasn’t my decision.
-It’s mostly all bulls—.”
+Man, I don’t blame them," Hendrix added.
+"I wouldn’t have put this picture on the sleeve myself, but it wasn’t my decision.
+It’s mostly all bullshit."

 Nobody involved seemed particularly impressed with the final results.
-As one of the models, Reine Sutcliffe, told Melody Maker, “It makes us look like a load of old tarts.
-It’s rotten.
-Everyone looked great, but the picture makes us look old and tired.
+"It makes us look like a load of old tarts.
+It’s rotten," Reine Sutcliffe, one of the models, later told Melody Maker.
+"Everyone looked great, but the picture makes us look old and tired.
 We were trying to look too sexy, but it didn’t work out."

-The idea, of course, was to generate publicity, but as Perry points out, the ban was limited to "a few provincial record ships in York, Hull and Bristol," and their decision sparked only minor coverage in the country's tabloid papers.
+The idea, of course, was to generate publicity.
+Perry points out, however, the ban was limited to "a few provincial record ships in York, Hull and Bristol," and their decision sparked only minor coverage in the country's tabloid papers.

-The incident prompted Hendrix to write an extremely passionate and detailed letter – complete with sketches like the one below — to his American record label, explaining exactly how he wanted the Electric Ladyland art to look when they released it.
-They rejected his request, instead choosing the now famous red and yellow close-up of the guitarist's face for the cover.
+The incident prompted Hendrix to write a detailed, quite passionate letter – complete with sketches – to his American record label, explaining exactly how he wanted the Electric Ladyland art to look when they released it.
+Reprise rejected his request, instead choosing the now famous red and yellow close-up of the guitarist's face for the cover.